Please login to order a test.

 NMR LipoTube (black-and-yellow-top tube)

-For NMR LipoTube (black-and-yellow-top tube), keep upright at room temperature for 30 minutes and allow to clot.
+Keep NMR LipoTube (black-and-yellow-top tube) upright at room temperature for 30 minutes and allow to clot.
 Centrifuge at 1800 to 2200g for 10 to 15 minutes immediately after clotting.
 If the sample cannot be centrifuged immediately, it must be refrigerated at (2°C to 8°C) and centrifuged within 24 hours of collection.
 The NMR tube should then be stored at (2°C to 8°C) until shipped.
 Do not open NMR LipoTube.
-Serum or plasma drawn in gel-barrier collection tubes other than the NMR LipoTube should not be used.
+Serum drawn in gel-barrier collection tubes other than the NMR LipoTube should not be used.

 TMAO levels are lower in humans who follow a vegetarian or vegan diet than in omnivores.3 Because TMA and TMAO are naturally abundant in some fish,7,8 patients should fast overnight and refrain from consuming fish and other marine food items the day before the blood draw.
 Fasting for 10 to 12 hours is recommended.